 insolence with which he insisted that Jaime should find a decent girl and settle down because he was turning into a hopeless bachelor.

 a person who is loyal to their allegiance

 Alba did not resent his mocking nickname for her; in fact, on more than one occasion she had fantasized about seducing the

 "Stalwart" also means "having rugged physical strength; inured to fatigue or hardships"--Alba had fantasized about seducing the professor, so this physical description seems fitting, especially since the professor was described as "indefatigable" as men half his age.
 But he also has "poor lifeless legs" that need to be supported by crutches.
 His stalwart support of a Communist revolution is what makes him admirable to male students like Miguel.

 pretext that she had to study late at night, she left the room she had shared with her mother ever since her grandmother died and set up a room on the first floor, facing the garden, so she could let Miguel in through the window and lead him on tiptoe through the sleeping house to their enchanted lair.

-a construct whereby objects or individuals
+a characteristic that distinguishes objects or individuals

 attributes to her, that the only one who had, Rosa the Beautiful, had given her only the algae tones in her hair, which seemed more like a hairdresser’s mistake than anything else.